Chapter 7 : A Well Deserved Victory and An Unexpected Surprise

-"I was thinking what a selfish, arrogant, insufferable bastard you were - and hell will freeze over before I even consider
+"I was thinking what a selfish, arrogant, insufferable bastard you were - and hell will freeze over before I even consider kissing you."

 Cormac couldn't breathe, and before he knew it, she had slid from his grip and marched down the corridor, leaving him well alone.

 Now he was wondering how on earth he was supposed to get over Hermione Granger.

 Hermione was breathing so loudly and so ferociously that people could hear her halfway down the corridor, and they stood aside to let her past.
 She was livid.